LabEx ReFi - European Laboratory on Financial Regulation: Missions

-Research Projects
+Research projects

 The research is organized into working groups driven by academic professors or researchers from partner institutions.
 Labex researchers are interested in major issues of financial regulation, such as asset allocation and evaluation, market (in)efficiency, history of financial crises, interaction with the economy real, financial information, credit rating agencies, banking and insurance regulation, regulating financial activities and capital markets, systemic risk, the valuation of long-term assets, etc. Calls for projects are launched every year since 2012.
 Doctoral fellowships and postdoctoral contracts are also awarded each year.
 Partner institutions (University of Paris I, ESCP Europe, CNAM, ENA, ENASS) also animate research seminars dedicated to the regulation.

-Policy Papers Valuation
+Policy papers valuation

 Valorization primarily happens through "policy papers", dealing with current regulatory topics and express academic views on these matters.
 Different types of events are organized, including breakfasts every two months putting together professionals, regulators and academics to discuss various topics.
 Since November 2011, breakfasts addressed questions related to assessing sovereign debts, the role of rating agencies and the separation of banking activities, market efficiency, the asset quality review, the content of risk reports, etc. Several conferences for large audiences were organized on main regulation themes including a major conference in June 2013 in collaboration with FEBS on "Financial Regulation and Systemic Risk", which brought together over 350 participants, as well as other events, e.g. "Rethinking the finance standards" (October 2011), "Shareholder activism" (January 2012), "4th edition of the European Days of control" (February 2012), "The new prudential standards: what effects banking sector, what effects on financial stability?"
 (March 2012), etc. Senior researchers from Labex ReFi author a monthly column in Revue Banque on topical subjects.
 A collective work "How Financial Regulation Can get Europe out of the Crisis" was published in 2014.

-Development Program
+Development program

 Labex ReFi is also aimed at developing programs dedicated to financial regulation.
 A seminar entitled "5 lessons on regulation" organized in collaboration with the Swiss Federal Institute of Technology Zurich (ETH) bring together students from partner institutions in the context of lectures delivered by international lecturers.
 Other courses are provided involving professionals with extensive practical market or accounting information experience, collectively addressing students from all partner institutions and even from executive education.
 Ultimately, the aim is to create a "school of regulation" with European scope.